 For instance, take a situation where a customer discovers your site through an online search.
 From there, they may want to have a quick chat on your website to understand a few more things.
 The online chat may transfer over to a voice call, and finally, the interaction ends with you asking for their feedback in an email.

-If you have an omnichannel system, it’s easier to guide your customers through a seamless experience with your business, since one teammate can pick up where another left off when talking to customers without missing a beat.
+If you have an omnichannel customer service platform, it’s easier to guide your customers through a seamless experience with your business, since one teammate can pick up where another left off when talking to customers without missing a beat.

 For instance, sometimes you might warm transfer a customer from an online chat over to a voice call.
 It’d be helpful to have a live profile of that customer that outlines their call log and communication history with you so that everyone knows what this customer bought from you and what they might need.
 Here’s how an example of a call log looks in RingCentral: